Chelsea transfer ban: Blues unable to sign new players for next two windows | Goal.com

 "Additionally, the club was fined CHF 600,000 and given a period of 90 days to regularise the situation of the minor players concerned."

-The FIFA Disciplinary Committee has sanctioned the English club Chelsea FC and The Football Association for breaches relating to the international transfer and registration of players under the age of 18.
-Read more on @FIFAcom ▶️ https://t.co/iTpcozM7Mz— FIFA Media (@fifamedia) February 22, 2019

-In addition to Chelsea, the English FA have also been sanctioned, although both parties will be able to contest the decision with FIFA's Appeal Committee.
+In addition to Chelsea, the English FA has also been sanctioned, although both parties will be able to contest the decision with FIFA's Appeal Committee.

 "The Football Association was also found to have breached the rules in connection with minors," the statement continues.
 "It was fined CHF 510,000 and given a period of six months to address the situation concerning the international transfer and first registration of minors in football.